The most effective treatment option for skin cancer.

 The tissue is processed in our on-site laboratory and examined under the microscope.

-Each stage typically takes about 30–60 minutes to process.
-You will have a temporary bandage placed and remain comfortable while waiting.
+Each stage typically takes 30–60 minutes to process.
+A temporary bandage is placed while you remain comfortable between stages.

-Once the cancer is fully removed, repair options are discussed and are most commonly performed the same day.
+Once the cancer is fully removed, reconstruction options are discussed and most repairs are performed the same day.

-In a standard excision, the visible skin cancer is removed along with a margin of surrounding tissue, which is then sent to an outside laboratory for evaluation.
+In a standard excision, the visible skin cancer is removed along with a margin of surrounding tissue and sent to an outside laboratory for evaluation.
 Only portions of the surgical margin are typically examined.

-With Mohs surgery, the entire surgical margin (100%) is examined immediately during the procedure.
-This allows the surgeon to precisely identify and remove any remaining cancer cells while sparing as much healthy skin as possible.
+With Mohs surgery, 100% of the surgical margin is examined immediately during the procedure.
+This allows precise removal of remaining cancer cells while preserving as much healthy tissue as possible.

-Mohs micrographic surgery offers the highest cure rates and improved tissue preservation.
+Mohs micrographic surgery offers the highest cure rates and optimal tissue preservation.

 Superficial Radiation Therapy (SRT) uses low-energy radiation to treat certain skin cancers without surgery.
-SRT may be considered for some superficial, low-risk skin cancers when surgery is not appropriate.
+SRT may be appropriate for some superficial, low-risk skin cancers when surgery is not ideal.

 However, SRT is not appropriate for many skin cancers, particularly:

-Unlike Mohs surgery, radiation therapy does not provide microscopic confirmation that the cancer has been completely removed.
-Recurrence may occur years later and can be more complex to manage.
+Unlike Mohs surgery, radiation therapy does not provide microscopic confirmation that the cancer has been fully removed.
+Recurrence may occur years later and can be more difficult to treat.

-The National Comprehensive Cancer Network (NCCN) guidelines list Mohs surgery as a preferred treatment for many high-risk basal cell and squamous cell carcinomas when surgery is appropriate.
+The National Comprehensive Cancer Network (NCCN) lists Mohs surgery as a preferred treatment for many high-risk basal cell and squamous cell carcinomas when surgery is appropriate.

 The American College of Mohs Surgery (ACMS) recognizes Mohs surgery as the standard of care for many high-risk skin cancers, particularly those located on the head and neck.

 Treatment decisions should always be individualized.
-During your consultation, we will review all appropriate options and discuss which approach is safest and most effective for your specific diagnosis.
+During your consultation, we will review all appropriate options and discuss the safest and most effective treatment approach for your diagnosis.

 If you’ve been diagnosed with basal cell carcinoma, squamous cell carcinoma, or told you may need Mohs surgery, we’re here to guide you through the next steps with clarity and precision.